 Why is it OK to eat an onion with a hard, white area inside?

 While we don’t normally think of onion layers as leaves, that’s essentially what they are: storage leaves where the onion stashes nutrient and water reserves.

 And, like all leaves, they need a stem.
 But the structure from which the storage leaves radiate doesn’t look like what we typically picture as a stem.
-It’s a little mound, just above the hairy clump of roots (for a visual, go to page two of this document).
+It’s a little mound, just above the hairy clump of roots.

 “The stem has been compressed over time as the plant was domesticated and bred,” explained Irwin Goldman, a horticulture professor at the University of Wisconsin-Madison.